Sudeley

 Sudeley is a civil parish in the district of Tewkesbury, in the county of Gloucestershire, England.
 The parish includes the village of Charlton Abbots.

 History

 The parish was formed on 1 April 1935 from the parishes of Charlton Abbots and Sudeley Manor and part of Sevenhampton.
 The name "Sudeley" means 'South wood/clearing' or perhaps, 'shed wood/clearing'.
 Sudeley was recorded in the Domesday Book as Sudlege.

 Places of interest

-The parish is home to Sudeley Castle a Grade I listed listed building.
+The parish is home to Sudeley Castle, a Grade I listed building.